 Archaeological assessment of the park indicates that the prominent linear sand dune along its eastern boundary has yielded Aboriginal archaeological materials, including midden shells and stone artefacts.
-This material has been registered with Aboriginal Victoria, as the 'Barwon Heads Village Park Shell Midden', Site No. VAHR 7721/486.
+This material has been registered with Aboriginal Victoria.
 Ground disturbance in this area must be avoided and ongoing consultation with the Wadarurrung is an ongoing part of park management.